Housing benefit is a national welfare benefit that helps people on a low income to pay their rent. It can pay for part or all of your rent.

 - you live in a nursing home or residential care home

-- you're a full time student in higher education (unless you are in an exempt category, for example single parents)
+- you're a full time student in higher education (unless you're in an exempt category, for example single parents)

 - you're living in the same household and paying rent to a close relative, an in-law or employer